5 Simple Steps to Get the Best Night of Sleep Ever

 Adobe Stock/Africa Studio

 Do you need music to soothe you to sleep?
 An audiobook?
 Maybe the television?
-Sound is the sense where people’s nighttime habits vary the most.
+Sound preference at night varies greatly from person to person.
 While you may love falling asleep to your favorite playlist or TV show, experts recommend against it.
 Your brain continues to register and process sounds while you sleep, so the slam of a car door, the changing volume of a song or late-night infomercials can disrupt your sleep.
 So aim for keeping nighttime noise levels constant.
 Ideally, this means creating a constantly quiet sleep environment.
 But for those who deal with partners who snore, freeway noise or a neighbor’s barking dogs, a fan or white noise machine can provide a calming and consistent cover.

 Adobe Stock/Olivier Le Moal

 While soft, comfortable bedding can lull you into a good night’s sleep, another touch element is also important: temperature.
 In the evening, body temperature begins to slowly decrease, continuing to fall until the early hours of the morning, when the body begins to warm, helping to rouse you from dreamland.
 “A room temperature of 65 to 68 degrees Fahrenheit is optimal,” says Dr. Robert Oexman.
-But don’t turn the thermostat down too low, heavy pajamas or stuffy bedding can have the same sleep-stealing effect.
-But if you love to cozy up in bed, keep your head and feet out of the covers, says Dr. Oexman.
+But don’t turn the thermostat down so low that you need heavy pajamas or stuffy bedding, which can have the same sleep-stealing effect.
+If you love to cozy up in bed, keep your head and feet out of the covers, says Dr. Oexman.
 Taking a warm shower before bed can also help cue your body to start cooling off.

 4 Ways to Get Better Sleep